This page was last updated on 16 December, 2021.

 Detailed Travel Advisory

-1. Passengers must have a printed negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+1. Passengers must have a printed negative COVID-19 PCR test taken at most 3 days (day of test + 2 days) before arrival.

 – This does not apply to passengers younger than 12 years.

-3. A completed “Health Declaration Form” must be submitted before departure at https://deplacement-aerien.gouv.ci.
+2. Passengers must complete a “Health Declaration Form” at https://deplacement-aerien.gouv.ci.
 The form must be printed and presented upon arrival.

 Detailed Tourist Information